 Intermediate (N3–N2)

-- Use the Japan Foundation Minato platform for vocabulary and listening
+- Use Japan Foundation Minato for vocabulary and listening

 - Challenge yourself with Hirogaru Nihongo